 Austin Street Rehabilitation and Therapy Assistant, Dermot Sheehy says Nathan is a much-loved resident at VMCH.

-“Nathan gets on great with all of the people who live and work at Austin St. He’s an easy going, funny guy that everyone likes hanging out with,” he says.
+“Nathan gets on great with all of the people who live and work at Austin Street.
+He’s an easy going, funny guy that everyone likes hanging out with,” he says.

 His VMCH support team worked closely with Nathan to help him set up his own business and he now has a market stall at St Andrews Community Market selling the succulents he grows and pots at home.

-In his spare time, he enjoys fishing, swimming and going to the gym.
+In his spare time, Nathan enjoys fishing, swimming and going to the gym.

 Flourishing into a valued and well-respected employee and resident at VMCH Austin Street, Nathan is making the most of life and embracing his green thumb.